 Title to exploration and evaluation assets involves inherent risks due to difficulties of determining the validity of certain mineral claims and leases as well as the potential for problems arising from the frequently ambiguous conveyancing history characteristic of many exploration and evaluation assets.
-The Company has investigated title to its exploration and evaluation asset and, to the best of its knowledge, title is in good standing.
+The Company has investigated the titles to its exploration and evaluation assets and, to the best of its knowledge, the titles are in good standing.

-West Desert Property
+West Desert property

-The Company holds a 100% interest in various mining claims and a mineral lease referred to as the West Desert property, located in Utah, USA.
-The Property is subject to a 1.5% net smelter returns royalty ("NSR") and a future cash payment of \$1,000,000, upon the completion of a financing necessary to bring the Property into production.
+The Company holds a 100% interest in various mining claims and a mineral lease referred to as the West Desert property ("West Desert"), located in Utah, USA.
+The property is subject to a 1.5% net smelter returns royalty ("NSR") and a future cash payment of \$1,000,000, upon the completion of a financing necessary to bring West Desert into production.